-The six princip les of SRI Principle 1: Organisations affiliated to the principles agree to incorporate ESG considerations into investment analysis and decision-making processes.
+The six principles of SRI

+Principle 1: Organisations affiliated to the principles agree to incorporate ESG considerations into investment analysis and decision-making processes.
 Principle 2: Organisations undertake to be active owners, incorporating ESG issues in their investment policies (for example, by being active on the boards of companies in which they invest).
 Principle 3: Investors will seek appropriate disclosure on ESG issues by the entities in which they invest.
 Principle 4: Investors are committed to promoting acceptance and implementation of the SRI Principles among investors.
 Principle 5: Organisations agree to work together to implement the Principles more effectively.
 Principle 6: Organisations are required to report their progress in implementing the Principles.

-VidaCaixa and CaixaBank Asset Management have revalidated their A+ rating for outstanding management in Strategy and Good Governance. >> BPI Gestão de Activos signed up to the PRI in 2019, and in 2020 it achieved the highest rating (A+) in strategy and governance.
+VidaCaixa and CaixaBank Asset

+Management have revalidated their A+

+rating for outstanding management in

+Strategy and Good Governance.

+BPI Gestão de Activos signed up to the PRI in 2019, and in 2020 it achieved the highest rating (A+) in strategy and governance.
-How do we approach SRI? \\\\\

-Integration Include ESG criteria in analysis and decision-making aimed at improving risk management and profitability.
-Monitoring Have access to full information about companies' ESG performance, jointly with partners to ensure transparency in management and the possibility of establishing investment criteria and filters.
-Impact Specific lines of action seeking t maximise returns with products having social or environmental impact.
-2) Improving the ESG positio and third-party fund manage ning of companies in the portfolio ers Commitment - Engagement Discussions and action with companies in the portfolio and third-party fund managers to promote ESG improvements in their management and in the dissemination of these matters.
+How do we approach SRI?
+1) Integrating ESG criteria to build up the investment portfolio Integration Include ESG criteria in analysis and decision-making aimed at improving risk management and profitability.
+Monitoring Have access to full information about companies' ESG performance, jointly with partners, to ensure transparency in management and the possibility of establishing investment criteria and filters.
+Specific lines of action seeking to Impact maximise returns with products having social or environmental impact.
+2) Improving the ESG positioning of companies in the portfolio and third-party fund managers Commitment - Engagement Discussions and action with companies in the portfolio and third-party fund managers to promote ESG improvements in their management and in the dissemination of these matters.